-- The chariot race between Judah and Messala.
+The chariot race, which doubles as a big revenge showdown between Judah and Messala.
 Expertly staged with every edit, every stunt, every close-up detailing the hatred and bloodlust the two characters have against each other.
-Still considered the greatest action sequence in film history.
+Still considered one of the greatest action sequences in film history.

-- The 'Miracle' sequence, right after Christ's death on the cross: A thunderstorm erupts, forcing Judah's leprosy-stricken sister and mother to seek shelter in a cave.
+The 'Miracle' sequence, right after the Christ's death on the cross.
+A thunderstorm erupts, forcing Judah's leprosy-stricken sister and mother to seek shelter in a cave.
 Amidst torrential rain and repeated lightening strikes, they suddenly realize their affliction has disappeared.
-As the music swells, CUT TO montage of Christ's blood flowing to the base of the cross and being carried overland by rain-swollen streams, symbolically cleansing the world.
+As the music swells, cut to montage of Christ's blood flowing to the base of the cross and being carried overland by rain-swollen streams, symbolically cleansing the world.

-- Judah's escape from the warship, freeing many other slaves in the process, saving Quintus Arrius' life with his spear-throwing skills and shoving a torch in the face of an enemy soldier.
+Judah's escape from the warship, freeing many other slaves in the process, saving Quintus Arrius' life with his spear-throwing skills and shoving a torch in the face of a Macedonian soldier.

-- The chariot race once again, even without the fanfare of the original.
+The chariot race once again, even if it falls pretty short of the 1959 version.

 Judah is able to hold on, fight off Messala and win with his chariot running with balance on one wheel after the other gets destroyed.